Ahead vs Behind in the Count

 Also known as: pitcher's count, hitter's count

-The count is the single biggest situational factor shaping strategy in any at-bat.
-In a hitter's count such as 2-0 or 3-1, the pitcher is under pressure to throw a strike, which typically means a more predictable pitch in a more hittable location — hitters in these counts are often taught to hunt a specific pitch and location and attack it aggressively.
-In a pitcher's count such as 0-2 or 1-2, the pitcher can afford to throw a pitch out of the zone to try to get a chase swing, and hitters typically shift to a more defensive, contact-first two-strike approach.
+This is the single biggest situational factor in any at-bat.
+At 2-0 or 3-1 the pitcher must throw a strike, which usually means something predictable in a hittable spot.
+Batters are taught to hunt one pitch in one location and attack it.
+At 0-2 or 1-2 the pitcher can afford to work outside the zone and hunt a chase, so batters shift to a defensive, contact-first approach.

 Example